r-janovskis/redditreader/README.md

 - Trickiest part about adding routes came for the tests.
 Adding **useNavigate()** broke all test cases that were rendering components...
 To fix that I needed to render components between BrowserRouter tags as in example below:
   **&lt;BrowserRouter>** &lt;Component> **&lt;/BrowserRouter>**

+### Working with API

+Reddit API documentation and how to use it isn't the greates (in my opinion).
+But we managed to get it working.
+For this app I was using `fetch()` command and API endpoint we are calling to is in form `https://www.reddit.com/${end_point}.json?limit=${numberOfPosts}`.
+At the moment we have limited number of post to retrieved to 10, but as app evolves and if we fancy we can take that limit off.

+From the API we are retrieving 4 parameters (even though there are many more returned) that we will use in our post:

+- **Title**: title of the post that we are displaying
+- **Image**: thumbnail link that might be missing, but if it's there we will display picture for the post
+- **Description**: selftext property from the returned data.
+For some categories there is a lot of text in a post that is formatted using markdown.
+Similarly like with the image - for some posts it is empty.
+- **Link to source**: url property from the returned data.
+This will be a link that leads to the original source post which might be outside of Reddit

+From the afore mentioned four properties we use **description** is the one that required some extra processing before we coud display somewhat decently on a post.
+For that purpose we used [markdown-plus](https://github.com/acmenlei/markdown-plus) library.
+All the steps to get it added into a project and basic usage is well described in the link.

 ---

 # vite-template-redux